-⚠ Warning: Failure to operate the easing lever on the relief valve once every six (6) months may result in the solar storage tank cylinder failing.
+⚠ DANGER: Failure to operate the easing lever on the relief valve once every six (6) months may result in the solar storage tank cylinder failing, or under certain circumstances, exploding.

 If water does not flow freely from the drain line when the lever is lifted, then the water heater must be checked.
 Phone Rheem Service or their nearest Accredited Service Agent to arrange for an inspection.